alicekellings/Sidebuzcom/src/content/blog/eat-these-plant-based-foods-in-2024-according-to-a-nutritionist.md

 ## A Plant-Forward Future

 At the end of December, we shared our 2024 wellness forecast.
 And if one thing’s for certain, it’s this: trending food predictions are plant-forward.
-In fact, the Mediterranean diet holds the *No. 1 Best Diet Overall—*a lifestyle that champions fruits, veggies, whole grains, beans, nuts, legumes, herbs, and spices.
+In fact, the Mediterranean diet holds the *No. 1 Best Diet Overall�?a lifestyle that champions fruits, veggies, whole grains, beans, nuts, legumes, herbs, and spices.
 (Ahem, plants!)
 Sustainable, plant-based cooking is the future.
 Speaking of, as longevity goals increase, produce-forward diets will follow suit.
 This shift is twofold.
 It recognizes the importance of ethical food choices *and *the nutritional density of plants.
 A compassionate approach to nourishment is here to stay.

 ## Is veganism worth the hype?